andrewt3000/MachineLearning/README.md

 Feature scaling - scale each feature to be in a common range typically -1 to 1 where 0 is the mean value.

 ### Hyperparameters
-Hyperparameters - the model’s parameters in a neural net such as learning rate, and regularization factor.
+Hyperparameters - the model’s parameters in a neural net such as architecture, learning rate, and regularization factor.

+Architecture - The structure of a neural network i.e. number of hidden layers, and number of nodes.

+Number of hidden layers - the higher the number of layers the better it can find non-linear patterns, but the gradient also vanishes or explodes.
+[Resnet](https://arxiv.org/abs/1512.03385) is on the high end at 152 layers.

 Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
 A typical value is .1 but often the value is a smaller number.
 if &alpha; is too low, convergance is slow.